These brothers just raised $15 million for their startup, Dutchie, a kind of Shopify for cannabis dispensaries – TechCrunch

 TC: You’re working with 450 dispensaries.
 Is there any way to know what percentage of the overall market that is, and how much is left for you to chase after?

 RL: First, there are more than 30 states where cannabis is either medically legal or that have legalized the recreational use of marijuana and we operate in both types of markets.
-It’s hard to know the actual count [of dispensaries], because they are always being formed, getting acquired, or going out of business, but counting registered dispensaries, we work with more than 15 percent of them right now.
+It’s hard to know the actual count [of dispensaries], because they are always being formed, getting acquired or going out of business, but counting registered dispensaries, we work with more than 15% of them right now.

-TC: Who are you biggest competitors?
+TC: Who are your biggest competitors?
 Eaze?
 Leafly?
 They also help consumers find cannabis and, in Eaze’s case, deliver it, too.

 RL: Eaze is more focused on delivery where we’re more focused on pickup.
-It’s also only avaiable in California and Oregon, whereas we’re in 18 states.
+It’s also only available in California and Oregon, whereas we’re in 18 states.
 They educate the consumer about online ordering, which is great, but they also own the consumer experience, where we’re really powering the dispensary.

 Leafly and Weedmaps are really different types of platforms; they’re mostly known for their dispensary and strain reviews, where we’re strictly an online ordering service.